vtexdocs/dev-portal-content/docs/vtex-io/Getting-Started/vtex-io-documentation-1-developing-storefront-apps-using-react-and-vtex-io/vtex-io-documentation-7-consuming-data.md

 category: "App Development"
 seeAlso:
   - "/docs/guides/vtex-io-documentation-8-translating-the-component"
+excerpt: "Learn how to communicate with the backend system in VTEX IO using GraphQL APIs."
 ---

 Now you need to learn how this new component will talk with the *backend* system, in other words, how it is going to **consume and insert data in the platform**.